Declaration on Corporate Governance

 Age limit

 The Supervisory Board of the General Partner resolved an age limit for the Management Board members in accordance with recommendation B.5 of the Code.
 Management Board members of the General Partner who have reached the age of 65 years shall, as a rule, retire from the Management Board at the end of such calendar year.
 The Supervisory Board of the General Partner will take this age limit into account for each appointment of Management Board members.
-The age limit for the Management Board members of the General Partner does not apply to the current term of office of Mr. Rice Powell, which had already started before the age limit was introduced.
+The age limit for the Management Board members of the General Partner did not apply to the term of office of Mr. Rice Powell, which had already started before the age limit was introduced and which ended with the year under review.

 The Supervisory Board of Fresenius Medical Care Management AG